-Hey there, Gio Toninelo here, filmmaker and cinematographer at Rocket House Pictures.
-Today, we’re going to talk about the unsung hero of video production: B-roll.
-Whether you’re a seasoned pro or just getting started, mastering B-roll can take your videos from “meh” to mesmerizing.
-Let’s find out why B-roll is so crucial and how you can use it to create videos that truly captivate your audience.
+Hey there!
+Gio Toninelo here… filmmaker and cinematographer at Rocket House Pictures.
+Today I want to shine a light on one of the most underrated parts of video production: B-roll.
+Seasoned pro or just getting started, strong B-roll can take your videos from “okay” to “wow.”
+Let’s talk about why it matters so much and how you can use it to make your videos truly engaging.

 What is B-Roll?